ethereum-optimism/design-docs/protocol/superc20/mirror-standard.md

 ## Summary

-We discussed different approaches to making existing liquidity interoperable in the [Migrated Liquidity Design Doc](https://github.com/ethereum-optimism/design-docs/pull/35).
-We introduced the Mirror standard and highlighted it as the simplest solution, as it requires no liquidity migration at all.
+The [Migrated Liquidity Design Doc](https://github.com/ethereum-optimism/design-docs/pull/35) already discussed different approaches to making existing `OptimismMintableERC20` liquidity in L2 interoperable.
+The Mirror standard was highlighted as the simplest solution, as it requires no liquidity migration at all.

-The Mirror approach deploys a new token contract that follows the `ISuperchainERC20` specifications and will work as a double-entry point for an appointed `OptimismMintableERC20`.
-We must modify the `L2StandardBridge` to enable the Mirror contract to burn and mint the underlying `OptimismMintableERC20` to implement the Mirror.
+The Mirror approach deploys a new token contract that follows the [`ISuperchainERC20` specifications](https://github.com/ethereum-optimism/specs/pull/257) and will work as a double-entry point for an appointed `OptimismMintableERC20`.
+To implement the Mirror solution, the `L2StandardBridge` should be modified to allow the Mirror contract to burn and mint the underlying `OptimismMintableERC20`.

 ## Proposed Design

-The proposed design includes a specification on implementing a double-entry point to mirror an existing `OptimismMintableERC20`, as well as approaches to the Factory and `L2StandardBridge`.

 ### OptimismMintableERC20 proxiable functions

 The following functions will be implemented as simple proxies, that is, by having a mirror call to the appointed `OptimismMintableERC20` token:

+- `name()`
+- `symbol()`
+- `decimals()`
 - `totalSupply()`
 - `balanceOf(account)`
 - `transfer(recipient, amount)`